 You buy more to get free shipping

-Shopping online is fun until you remember what you need to pay for shipping.
+Shopping online is fun until you remember to pay for shipping.
 Retailers often lure you by offering free shipping after ordering for a certain amount.
-In this case, you risk spending more by adding products that you do not need too much.
-Even one additional item usually pays for the shipping cost that you did not want to pay.
-Buy where free shipping is offered all year.
+In this case, you risk spending more by adding products that you don't really need.
+Even one extra item usually pays for the shipping you didn't want to pay.
+Shop where free shipping is offered all year round.

 You are using fake apps

-Before downloading discount search apps, make sure they are legal.
-A 2017 RiskIQ study found that one of 25 Black Friday shopping apps is fraud designed to steal personal information or download malware onto a user's phone or laptop.
-To avoid this scam, download only official store apps or trusted apps like FatWallet and DealNews, according to Consumer Reports.
+Before you download discount search apps, make sure they are legal.
+A 2017 RiskIQ study found that one in 25 Black Friday shopping apps is a scam designed to steal personal information or download malware onto a user's phone or laptop.
+To avoid this scam, only download the official store apps or trusted apps like FatWallet and DealNews, Consumer Reports says.

-Even if you buy the product on a reputable site such as Amazon, Walmart or eBay, you can still get fake goods sold by one of the third-party sellers.
-A study in 2018 found that 20 of the 47 products that the organization purchased from third-party sellers on popular consumer websites were counterfeit.
-A telltale sign of a fake product is a price that seems too good to be real.
+Even if you buy a product from a reputable site like Amazon, Walmart, or eBay, you can still get a fake product sold by one of the third-party sellers.
+A 2018 study found that 20 of 47 products the organization purchased from third-party sellers on popular consumer websites were counterfeit.
+The telltale sign of a counterfeit product is a price that seems too good to be real.